automation-tasks-rs/cargo_auto_lib/doc_comments/auto_plantuml.md

 Call the plantuml.com server with the plantuml code and saves the result svg file in folder images/.
 Add the hash code to the filename.

-process plantuml in current directory finds markers (auto_plantuml start) and (auto_plantuml end) in md files if needed calls the web service and saves the svg file Between markers adds the link to the svg file repo_url like <https://github.com/automation-tasks-rs/sey_currency_converter_pwa>
+Process plantuml in current directory.
+Finds markers (auto_plantuml start) and (auto_plantuml end) in md files.
+If needed calls the web service and saves the svg file.
+Between markers adds the link to the svg file.
+repo_url like <https://github.com/automation-tasks-rs/sey_currency_converter_pwa>
-so the image file link is from the repository and accessible everywhere
+So the image file link is from the repository and accessible everywhere.

 [//]: # (auto_md_to_doc_comments segment end A)